johno/digital-garden/readme.md

 their own gardens that leverage the _open_ web.
 You can use components in your content seamlessly as well which is rad for writing.

-Thanks to Gatsby Themes you can install this library and start writing and curating content without having to reinvent the wheel.

 ## Motivation

 I was inspired greatly by [numerous works](#related) that struck a chord.
 At the time of writing this I had roughly 100 WIP blog posts and essays that were sitting, hidden in `~nt`.

-Content can also be fun again.
-With MDX we can now write dynamic and immersive content that can _show_ rather than _tell_.
+With a nice digital garden, content can be fun again.
+With MDX in particular we can now write dynamic and immersive content that can _show_ rather than _tell_.
 I've found myself writing a lot more, and want to make it easy as hell to share that content with the community.
-A bunch of it is terrible, but about 5% of the time I have a good idea, so that makes me happy.

-Also, now that I'm currently working full time on Gatsby Themes and MDX I should probably dog food it. 🐕
+With a digital garden I can share thoughts with folks without having to copy pasta the material to a GitHub Gist.

 ## Installation